LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 ~~~
 {: .output}

-The data directory contains a zipped up version of the dataset `2014-01_JA.tsv` that contains journal article metadata, four .tsv files derived from `2014-01_JA.tsv`, the gulliver.txt file we created in episode 1, and a gallic.txt file we'll talk about later.
-Each of these four .tsv files includes all data where a keyword such as `africa` or `america`
+In this episode we'll focus on the dataset `2014-01_JA.tsv`, that contains
+journal article metadata, and the three `.tsv` files derived from the original
+dataset.
+Each of these three .tsv files includes all data where a keyword such
-appears in the 'Title' field of `2014-01_JA.tsv`.
-Before we start, please unzip the `2014-01_JA.tsv.zip` file into its containing directory (`data/`).
+as `africa` or `america` appears in the 'Title' field of `2014-01_JA.tsv`.

 > ## CSV and TSV Files
 > CSV (Comma-separated values) is a common plain text format for storing tabular